-The contemporary India encounters a practically unlimited misuse of assets due to the bait of new consumerist ways of life.
-This create disruption in Nature’s Balance.
-This led to many disputes in the society.
-Through this post, we will discuss about the major movements that took place in India for the environment protection.
+Contemporary India encounters a practically unlimited misuse of assets due to the bait of new consumerist ways of life.
+This creates disruption in Nature’s Balance.
+This led to many disputes in society.
+Through this post, we will discuss the major movements that took place in India for environment protection.

-An environment movement can be political or social movement, which is started for the improvement of the conditions of environment.
+An environment movement can be a political or social movement, which is started for the improvement of the conditions of the environment.
 It can also be said as green Movement or conservative movements.

 The environment movements are about the sustainable management of natural resources.

-Majorly the movements are focused on the preserving of environment through changing of Public Policy.
+Majorly the movements are focused on the preserving of the environment through changing of Public Policy.

 Environmental movements can be local or global

-Below are the major environmental movements listed which happened during 1700 to 2000.
+Below are the major environmental movements listed which happened from 1700 to 2000.

 |Place||Khejarli, Marwar, Rajasthan|